FahimF/sd-gui/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 # Install miniconda to manage your Python environments
-/bin/bash -c "$(curl -fsSL https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh)"
+/bin/bash -c "$(curl -fsSL https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh)"
 # If the above line does not work to install miniconda correctly (some have reported issues) try the instructions at this link instead: https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html
+#Also, if you are on an Intel Mac, use the following command to install miniconda for Intel macs:
+# /bin/bash -c "$(curl -fsSL https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh)"

 # Create and activate new conda environment named ml
 conda create -n ml python=3.8.8